 It’s SUPER simple to make!
 You just get three dollar store table cloths and lay them out on top of each other.

 Cut strips up, hang the banner where you want it, then braid the three layers part of the way down for a nice hang effect.
 Kye and Britt actually were HUGE helpers in making this happen!
+Here are some strips you can make the banner out of!

 More Hidden Mickey!